segabl/pd2-sh-complements/README.md

 - Bullet Storm
   - Now only needs one gun to be fully empty to gain the maximum duration
+  - Allows shooting with empty magazine when active
   - Ace
     - Duration 15s → 10s